KAT-Advanced-Medical/KAM/docs/Chemical/06_zeus_and_MissionMakers.md

 Hand them out via the **`ACE_Box_82mm_Mo_Gas`** ammo box, which contains 8× chlorine, 8× chlorine cluster, 8× CS, and 4× each of phosgene, mustard, sarin, and VX.

+{% hint style="info" %}
-> **AI mortar restriction:** AI-crewed mortars are deliberately limited to **choking agents only** (CS, chlorine, and chlorine cluster).
+**AI mortar restriction:** AI-crewed mortars are deliberately limited to **choking agents only** (CS, chlorine, and chlorine cluster).
 Nerve and blister agents are restricted to deliberate, player-driven placement so the AI can't casually drop a sarin barrage.
+{% endhint %}

 ### Other delivery